hanabi/hanabi.github.io/README.md

   * Filling in extra info on ambiguously saved cards that are still not playable
 * Beyond this, they can also give additional bad clues that are not allowed in double discard situations:
   * Saving any card on chop

+### The Forced Play Unlock

+* Sometimes, someone with a locked hand has a playable card but they do not know that they can play it yet.
+Re-cluing the card would signal this, but would not be very efficient.
+* A better way to signal this information is to deliberately leave them at 0 clues.
+For example, from the perspective of the fully clued player: "Darn, why would Alice steal the last clue like that?
+Now I have to discard one of these already-clued cards that could be imporant!
+Hold on - it must mean that the my unknown 2 is actually playable!"
+* If multiple cards could be playable, the locked player should choose the left-most one to play.

 ### Clues Given While at 8 Clues